MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-07-Agile-Leadership.md

 Turn self-managing teams to your advantage.

-To what extent does your team depend on you to move things forward?

-Imagine the time you save from  your team make decisions on their own, learning from their experiences as they go?

-Reinvorgating feeling How do your team members feel about being (un)empowered to make decisions?
-Do you spend most of your time delineating strategy or helping your team with tactical matters?
+Are you happy with the extent your team depends on you to move things forward?
+How do your team members feel about being (un)empowered to make decisions?

+Let's explore the invirgorating benefit of implementing a framework where each individual has controlled room to make decisions on their own and learn from their experiences as they go.
+To get the best out of your business, you need to get the best out of your people.
+An obvious way to accomplish this is by unleashing the thinking potential of your employees.
+This, in turn, allows you to spend most of your time delineating strategy rather than helping your team with tactical matters.